ON THE OLD TESTAMENT

 fallen material, his perfect spirit protected him from death, but after he

-fell and was exiled, he then related to those things that died outside the
+fell and was exiled from the garden, he then related to those things that died outside the

 garden.
 It was God’s plan to place Adam and Eve in the garden and have

-them reproduce and push outward the boundaries of the garden, overtaking
+them become parents of a family that would reproduce and push the boundaries of the garden, overtaking

-the curse to accommodate a growing family; this was how he was supposed to
+the curse; this was how he was supposed to

 subdue the earth.
 In this way the curse would have been removed, but we